 Pisang Goreng (Fried Bananas)

 If you like sweet foods, try Pisang Goreng.
-These fried bananas come in different shapes and sizes and are often served with toppings like condensed milk, honey, coconut, or ice cream for a tasty dessert or snack.
+These fried bananas come in different shapes and sizes and are often served with toppings like condensed milk, honey, coconut, or ice cream making them a tasty dessert or snack.

 Where to Eat in Bali